-For a full understanding of the project scope and the criteria of the construction items needed for this project, review Exhibit 4, Exhibit 5, Exhibit 6 and Attachment B.
+For a full understanding of the scope of the project and the criteria of the construction items needed for this project, please review Exhibit 4, Exhibit 5, and Attachment B.

 This exhibit details the criteria by which the project shall be designed and constructed.
 These criteria are divided into subsections as listed below: